rblalock/handbook/Hiring-Docs/guide-to-your-equity.md

 # Guide to Your Equity

-**TBD!
-This is just a draft and is NOT accurate**
+--- THIS IS NOT UPDATED YET...
+STAY TUNED... ---

 There are currently **4,662,658** shares of Pinpoint common stock outstanding.

 Our 409A Valuation Report, which discusses the price per share of employee shares, is available (to employees only) [here](https://drive.google.com/open?id=0Bwj0rVaUQUXPaXREcklsZ0xuNTA).
 Any employee with questions about the report, our share price, or valuation should ask B.

-**This guide is meant to help you understand the piece of Pinpoint that you’re going to own!** Its goal is to be more straightforward than the full Stock Incentive Plan and Award Agreement, which both go into the full legal details.
+**This guide is meant to help you understand the piece of Pinpoint that you’re going to own!**

+Its goal is to be more straightforward than the full Stock Incentive Plan and Award Agreement, which both go into the full legal details.
 You should consult an employment attorney if you have any questions about navigating your stock options and before you make important decisions.

 Owning stock in Pinpoint gives you a stake in our success.
 As Pinpoint grows and increases in value, you will own a piece of that growth and increased value.
 Pinpoint is pretty small today, but if things go well, your stock could be worth many times more.
 However, you are gambling with this portion of your compensation -- if Pinpoint decreases in value, then your options won’t be worth anything.